Visit Uganda Destinations

-What is a tailor-made safari?: A Tailor-made safari or private safari is a vacation trip in Africa that is crafted around the traveller’s preferences—likes, expectations, recommendations and travel style—with the guidance of an expert safari consultant.
+What is a tailor-made safari?: A Tailor-made safari or private safari is a vacation trip in Africa that is crafted around the traveler’s preferences—likes, expectations, recommendations, and travel style—with the guidance of an expert safari consultant.
 The trips listed above can all be customized to each individual for a perfect safari holiday.

 With a wide range of experiences, attractions, and great expectations to choose from, putting together a perfect Africa safari vacation can be a daunting task, especially when it’s your first time visiting Africa.
 And buying a pre-planned Africa safari package may not cut it.

-Nkuringo Safaris consultants will listen and learn about your dream of Africa, what type of traveller you are, what moves your emotions, makes you smile and what lasting memories you expect.
+Nkuringo Safaris consultants will listen and learn about your dream of Africa, what type of traveler you are, what moves your emotions, makes you smile, and what lasting memories you expect.
 We’ll then—with you—craft an Africa safari holiday, take care of all the safari logistics for your dream vacation with little or no hustle on your part.